 June 18, 2025, 9:23 am | Read time: 4 minutes

-Powdery mildew is a fungal disease that can also affect cucumbers.
-It’s important to distinguish between true and false powdery mildew.
-MyHOMEBOOK explains what hobby gardeners should know about the disease in this article.
+Powdery mildew is a fungal disease that can affect cucumbers as well.
+It’s important to distinguish between powdery mildew and downy mildew.
+MyHOMEBOOK explains what hobby gardeners should know about this disease in this article.

 True and downy mildew can be easily distinguished from each other.
 They not only show different damage patterns and appear on different parts of the plant, but also occur under different weather conditions.
 However, both true and downy mildew can affect cucumbers.
 Gardeners can learn here how to protect cucumber plants from infection and what to do if one of the fungi does appear.